Hockey Stick Buying Guide

 How do we measure hockey stick length?

-Our sticks are measured against a wall from floor to top.
+Our sticks are measured against a wall from the floor to the top.
 For shaft length, subtract 6 inches from our measurements.
-Retail hockey stick length measured against a wall from floor to top is 66" and 60" measured from heel.
+Retail hockey stick length, measured against a wall from floor to top, is 66" and 60" measured from the heel.

 What curve should i use?